 Warmwater fish in Lake George include perch, smallmouth bass and largemouth bass, among others.

 Other fish caught in Lake George include northern pike, chain pickerel, rock bass, brown bullhead and brook trout.
 If you are taking a kid fishing or just enjoy the fun and fish-fry potential of catching a mess of panfish, you can target black crappie, pumpkinseed and others.
 In all, 36 species of fish have been found in the Lake George watershed.
 That will give you quite a bucket list to complete.

 Best Fishing Locations on Lake George

-Lake George has ample locations perfect for fishing.
-Depending on what you’re looking to catch and in what season, you can find the best spot to fish on Lake George.
+Because this lake is so large, it helps to start with a good idea of the best Lake George fishing spots.
+This lake has ample locations perfect for fishing.
+Depending on what you're looking to catch and in what season, you can find the best spot to fish on Lake George.
 Here are some of the hotspots on Lake George for the most popular fish species:

 Lake Trout: Lake trout like cold, deep water, especially in the summer.
 Some of the best locations to find lake trout include:

 - The point of Tongue Island

 - The Northwest Bay